erichiller/samba-adc-image/README.md

 make install
 ```

-Much of the docker is from <https://github.com/Fmstrat/samba-domain>
+Much of the docker is from <https://github.com/Fmstrat/samba-domain> and <https://github.com/myrjola/docker-samba-ad-dc/blob/master/Dockerfile>

 # Debug